Sometimes you just

 - Chocolate Zucchini Muffins have a sneak ingredient (avocado!) that fools even the pickiest of eaters.

-Just today, however, I am not in the mood to be tricky.
+Just today, however, I am in the mood for a little indulgence with my cup of morning coffee.

 How to Make Chocolate Muffins